 Call us today and tell us about you and your goals, and we’ll match you to the right life coach for your individual needs.

-Connect Well’s life coaching sessions take place once a week on Zoom or telephone for up to six weeks, and are FREE for anyone living in London who is over 18 and part of the LGBT+, BAME or HIV communities.
+Connect Well’s life coaching sessions take place once a week on Zoom or telephone for up to six weeks, and are FREE for anyone living in London who is over 18 and part of the of the HIV community.

 The main aim of our Coaching Programme is to support people who may be experiencing loneliness and isolation.
 The six session programme is based on key principles of psychological wellbeing and positive psychology – with online sessions delivered on Zoom at the same time each week, for six weeks.